learn-co-students/nyc-web-students-040119/02-intro-to-oo/README.md

 Behavior + Data together in one object

-Does the following meet those properties?
+Does the following meet those properties? kind of

 player = {
   player_name: "Alan Anderson",